-Street Child moves towards crisis rather than away.
+Street Child moves towards crisis rather than away from it.
 We have the agility and ability to move rapidly into a new situation and quickly support communities.
 In addition to the countries we operate in, this approach spans conflict and climate change-related emerging disasters, forgotten crises in countries or contexts currently outside of our operational areas too.

 When a disaster happens, we’re there to support children and their families by: